-Is it because of the seemingly constant parade of celebrities who flock here for unforgettable meals, the laid-back locals who hardly give them a glance, or the five-star hotels that cater to their every whim?
+Is it because of the seemingly constant parade of celebrities who flock here for memorable meals, the laid-back locals who hardly glance at them, or the five-star hotels that cater to their every whim?
 It's safe to say the answer is found in all of the above, and then some.

 The then some part: Santa Monica is all that, and is also a great place to vacation on a real-life budget, too.

 You can spend a week or two here as inexpensively as you can in any other California beach city.
 Or, you can max out your AMEX Black card and live the California dream.

 This 5-step guide to planning Santa Monica vacations can help you plan a seamless trip while staying within your budget (or lack thereof).